Aserpas90/Real-Time-Bus-Tracker/README.md

-# Real-Time-Bus-Tracker
+# REALTIME BUS TRACKER

-This project shows all bus stops between MIT and Harvard.
-In order to access it, download the index (2).html link and open it, then click "Show stops between MIT and Harvard."
+## [DESCRIPTION]

+This project is a Google Map API that tracks and marks the real-time locations of buses for each stop between MIT and Harvard.

+## [HOW TO RUN]

+First clone this repository, then open the index.html file.

+## [FUTURE IMPROVEMENTS]

+Make a more intricate design.